Physical aspects of psychological shock

 Dr. Peter Levine Trauma Forscher & Entwickler von Somatic Experiencing

-“Traumatisation” or the symptoms of post-traumatic stress disorder (PTSD) occur when the high level of activation is not metabolized sufficiently (the energy is not used) and/or it is not possible to return to safe social contact promptly after fleeing/fighting.
+“Traumatisation” or the symptoms of post-traumatic stress disorder (PTSD) occur when the high level of activation is not metabolised sufficiently (the energy is not used) and/or it is not possible to return to safe social contact promptly after fleeing/fighting.

 In this case, the high energy remains bound in the body and nervous system and the high level of stress continues to have an effect.
 This can have long-term effects on the body and soul.